 System Setup.
-DFT was used to model N2 dissociation reaction on Ru(0001).
-DFT calculations were carried out using the Perdew-Burke-Ernzerhof (PBE) exchange-correlational functional59 as implemented in the Qbox code.^{60,61} The system was modeled as a nitrogen molecule on a 2x2 unit cell of two-layer Ru(0001) slab with periodic boundary condition in 3D (Figure 1A).
+DFT was used to model N_2 dissociation reaction on Ru(0001).
+DFT calculations were carried out using the Perdew-Burke-Ernzerhof (PBE) exchange-correlational functional 62 as implemented in the Qbox code.
+63,64 The system was modeled as a nitrogen molecule on a 2x2 unit cell of two-layer Ru(0001) slab with periodic boundary condition in 3D (Figure 1A).
 A vacuum spacing of 10 Å in the direction normal to the surface plane was included to avoid interaction across periodic images.
-The ion cores were described using Optimized Norm-Conserving Vanderbilt pseudopotentials from the SG15 library^{62,63}, and a plane-wave basis for the valence electrons was used with an energy cutoff of 50 Ry, $2 \times 2 \times 1$ k-point mesh, and Fermi smearing with electronic temperature of 1090 K. PBE tends to over-bind adsorbates to surfaces by a few tenths of eV57, and combined with our DFT benchmark studies (Supporting Information), an overall DFT error in predicted barriers can be on the order of tenths of eV.
+The top layer of surface atoms are unfixed; this allows for thermal motion of surface atoms during the reaction.
+The atoms in the bottom surface layer were held fixed at their equilibrium positions with lattice constants determined by optimizing the bulk lattice.
+The ion cores were described using Optimized Norm-Conserving Vanderbilt pseudopotentials from the SG15 library 65,66 , and a plane-wave basis for the valence electrons was used with an energy cutoff of 50 Ry, $2 \times 2 \times 1$ k-point mesh, and Fermi smearing with electronic temperature of 1090 K. PBE tends to over-bind adsorbates to surfaces by a few tenths of eV 57 , and combined with our DFT benchmark studies (Supporting Information), an overall DFT error in predicted barriers can be on the order of tenths of eV.

 Enhanced Sampling Simulations.
-CFF-AIMD47 and ABF-AIMD64 were used to compute the PMF or the FES for the dissociation reaction using the SSAGES software package65 coupled to the AIMD software Qbox.
-AIMD and enhanced sampling simulations were performed at the NVT ensemble using the Bussi-Donadio-Parrinello thermostat67 with a time step of 0.483 fs at each temperature setting (700 K, 1000 K, and 1400 K).
-Adsorbate complexes with varying N-N bond lengths were equilibrated at finite temperature using 5 ps-long AIMD simulations.
+CFF-AIMD45 and ABF-AIMD67 were used to compute the PMF or the FES for the dissociation reaction using the SSAGES software package^{68,69} coupled to the AIMD software Qbox.
+Unbiased AIMD and enhanced sampling simulations (CFF-AIMD and ABF-AIMD) were performed at the NVT ensemble using the Bussi-Donadio-Parrinello thermostat70 with a time step of 0.483 fs at each temperature setting (700 K, 1000 K, and 1400 K).
+Adsorbate complexes with varying N-N bond lengths were equilibrated at finite temperature using 5 ps-long unbiased AIMD simulations, resulting in multiple configurations of N_2^ and $2N^$ states.
+These configurations were used to initialize individual walkers in CFF-AIMD and ABF-AIMD simulations.
 Two CVs (r, Z) were chosen to compute free energies (Figure 1A).
-A 2D non-rectangular CV grid is used to avoid unphysical, high energy regions (> 4 eV) (Figure S6).
-The FES was evaluated by integrating mean forces over the CV grid to directly compare CFF and ABF.
+A 2D nonrectangular CV grid is used to avoid unphysical, high energy regions (> 4 eV) (Figure S7).
+CFF-AIMD simulations employed BRANNs with two hidden layers (14 and 10 nodes in the first and second layers, respectively).
+Our benchmark studies show that the performance is insensitive to the neural network architecture as long the network size is sufficiently large, and the Bayesian regularization reduces the risk of overfitting (see the Supporting Information and Figure S6).
+The FES was evaluated by integrating mean forces over the CV grid to directly compare CFF-AIMD and ABF-AIMD.
 To provide statistical uncertainties of the PMF, we averaged over three independent enhanced sampling simulations and calculated the standard deviation.
 Descriptions of CFF-AIMD simulations are in the Supporting Information.

 Harmonic Approximation.
-In free energy calculations using HA, initial and final states of the reaction were determined using energy minimization, and transition states were identified via the fixed bond length method,68 which was benchmarked against the climbing image nudge elastic band method.69 The thermochemistry module in the Atomic Simulation Environment (ASE)70 was used to perform temperature-dependent corrections to energies of adsorbed states (HA) and the gas phase (ideal gas approximation at pressure of 150 bar).
+In free energy calculations using HA, initial and final states of the reaction were determined using energy minimization, and transition states were identified via the fixed bond length method,71 which was benchmarked against the climbing image nudge elastic band method.72 The thermochemistry module in the Atomic Simulation Environment (ASE)73 was used to perform temperature-dependent corrections to energies of adsorbed states (HA) and the gas phase (ideal gas approximation at pressure of 150 bar).
 Supporting Information includes descriptions of HA and transition state search calculations.